Skip to the main content

 • If suppliers evaluate patients in their facility, they must:

-• Provide patients private, clean, and safe fitting and evaluation rooms
+• Provide patients with private, clean, and safe fitting and evaluation rooms

-Suppliers must get training in a broad range of treatment options to ensure the best items for the patient’s condition.
+Suppliers must train in a broad range of treatment options to make sure they can provide the best items for the patient’s condition.

-Offering custom-fabricated or custom-fitted devices requires facility access to provide follow-up treatment, including modification, adjustment, maintenance, and item repair, except off-the-shelf (OTS) items.
+Offering custom-fabricated or -fitted devices requires that the supplier has access to a facility to provide follow-up treatment, including modification, adjustment, maintenance, and item repair.

 Glossary